How to edit historical data

 Edit historical data when billable metrics are derived using the COUNT SQL aggregate function

-In this example, we rent out our premises on a per day basis.
-The following data schema for sending usage events to Zenskar:
+In this example, you rent out your office space on a per day basis.
+The following data schema is used for sending usage events to Zenskar:

 {